-Why Google Search's Page Experience Update Matters
+Why Google’s Page Experience Update Matters

 Optimizing a website is a lot like running a farm; they both require constant effort.
 If you put in the work, you’ll be periodically rewarded.
 But sometimes even after a whole season of fertilizer, irrigation, and fungus control, a swarm of locusts will show up and destroy the fruits of your labor.

 The next big Google search update might be a swarm of locusts, or it might be a gentle summer rain, depending on how well you prepare.
-Luckily, there’s time: the update is called Page Experience, and will roll out sometime in 2021.
+Luckily, there’s time: the update is called Page Experience, and will roll out in May, 2021.
 Google has promised to give six months warning prior to this particular search update out of respect for those who might be overwhelmed with coronavirus-related issues — plenty of time to perform a readiness assessment of your site.

 What is Page Experience, and What Does it Want?